 How to Choose a Great Russian Dog Name

-There are French, Scottish, Mexican, Irish, and other names from several places of origin to get dog names too.
+There are French dog names, Scottish dog names, Mexican dog names, Irish dog names, and other names from several places of origin to get inspiration from as well.
 However, if your goal is to choose a great Russian dog name, you will have a fair bit of work ahead of you.
 The names that have been listed here are really on the tip of the iceberg, with almost countless choices laid out in front of you.
 As you might imagine, this means that you’re going to need a strategy to figure out the right name.

 For most, the best way to come up with a good name is to first meet the dog.
 Not every name suits every dog, after all, so you’re going to want to get to know the dog’s personality before picking a Russian name.
 Of course, you can also go the other way around – pick the name, and then pick the dog that best suits that name.
 No matter what you do, though, you’ll want to spend some time thinking before you give the dog a name in any language.